 Because this particular post is so informational and therefore a little long, if you are a subscriber to this blog & are currently viewing it within your email box or on your phone, it is suggested that you read this post from my actual website for better viewing.
 Simply click on the post title above or the link provided here… Oh, and thank you for subscribing & taking an active interest in your own self-healing & well-being. <3

-This blog post is very detailed since most of it is coming directly from Swami Saraswati and he doesn’t miss a thing.
-If you are patient, you will learn quite a bit about jala neti and the human body.
-At the end of the blog I will gladly share with you my first experience of using a neti pot… it was quite harrowing, but in the end, totally worth it.
-I will also offer up some of my own recommendations and tips to help guide you on your journey toward having a healthy and balanced lifestyle through the Ayurvedic practice of dinacharya and jala neti.
+This blog post is very detailed since most of it is coming directly from Swami Saraswati, and he doesn’t miss a thing.
+If you are patient, you will learn quite a bit about Jala Nati and the human body.
+At the end of the blog, I will gladly share with you my first experience of using a neti pot… it was quite harrowing, but in the end, totally worth it.
+I will also offer up some recommendations and tips to help guide you on your journey toward having a healthy and balanced lifestyle through the Ayurvedic practice of dinacharya and Jala Neti.

 Swami Satyananda Saraswati says...

 Yogic science gives as much importance to certain cleansing processes as it does to asanas or pranayama.
 Without regular cleansing of the system you will not gain maximum benefits from your practices.
 Without purification of the body one will not be ready for the higher practices of yoga.
 When the body is free the mind also functions properly.

 Body cleansing is gained through the practice of shatkarmas or the six purificatory techniques.
 Shatkarmas are excellent practices, which are designed to purify the whole body and bring about first class health.
 They also bring clarity and harmony to the mind.
 They are very important from the point of view of physical and mental health, and these simple techniques are also highly valuable in healing internal disorders.
 Today I will share with you one of the main groups of shatkarmas or yogic cleanses: Neti.